Careers

 LBJ is part of the Harris Health System and provides comprehensive medical care for the Houston community.
 LBJ has 207 inpatient beds, cares for over 88,000 ED visits annually, and is a verified Level III trauma center.
 LBJ’s state-of-the-art Emergency Center opened in 2011 and cares for a wide range of patients, including a large number of children and critically-ill.

-The McGovern Medical School Emergency Medicine Residency Program is a three-year categorical training program accredited for 20 residents per year.
-ACGME-accredited fellowship training programs sponsored by the department include Emergency Medical Services and Pediatric Emergency Medicine.
+Our EM Residency Program is a rigorous three-year categorical training program, accredited for 21 residents per year.
+In addition, our department sponsors ACGME-accredited fellowship training programs in Emergency Medical Services and Pediatric Emergency Medicine.

 For further information, contact Roxann Marroquin at 713-500-7863.